PeterCamilleri/games_lessons/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+OR...

+* Make a suggestion by raising an issue.
+All ideas and comments are welcome.